 AHELO aims to assess both inputs and outputs: what a student brings to a degree programme is as important as what he or she graduates with.
 The success of a student’s education is greatly influenced by supportive teachers, available resources and an environment conducive to learning (or the lack thereof).
 By assessing students’ learning gain, a more accurate measure of quality can be determined.

-Value-added - or learning gain - will not be measured during the Feasibility Study.
-The Feasibility Study will rather explore the various methodological approaches, potential data sources and psychometric evidence with a view to providing guidance in developing a value-added measurement approach if AHELO does indeed become a full-fledged study.
+Value-added - or learning gain - has not been measured during the Feasibility Study.
+The Feasibility Study rather explored the various methodological approaches, potential data sources and psychometric evidence with a view to providing guidance in developing a value-added measurement approach if AHELO does indeed become a full-fledged study.
 With this objective in mind a literature review on the value-added measurement was undertaken and the conclusions from the meeting of the expert group have been published in volume 3 of the feasibility study report.

 - AHELO Brochure